OCR-D/gt-repo-template/README.md

 ### Step 4

+* **After** creating the repository, saving and pushing the data and automatically analyzing the data with the Github workflow, you can customize the README.md file.
-* A readme file is also created during the analysis.
-This contains the metadata, data about the corpus and a section that you can customize.
+* The README.md file is also created during the analysis.
+This contains the metadata, data about the corpus and a section extent part that you can customize.
-* Do you want to customize the readme file?
+* Do you want to **customize the README.md** file?
-* In the `<div id="extent">` section, you can additions to the README file
+* In the **`<div id="extent">` section**, you can additions to the **README.md** file.
-* You can find the old version of readme file in the readme folder.
+* You can find the **old version of README.md** file in the `readme_old` folder.
+The **current version of README.md** file can be found in the main branch.

 <hr/>